A Motion to Suppress Can Result in the Dismissal of All Charges

 In Carpenter v.
 United States, the defendant was charged with a series of robberies involving numerous people in Michigan and Ohio.
 The federal government obtained court orders directing wireless carriers to disclose cell site location information (CSLI).
 The United States Attorney’s Office based the request on the Stored Communications Act (SCA).
 The SCA requires “reasonable grounds” to believe the records are “relevant and material to an ongoing criminal investigation.”
 This burden is less restrictive than the “probable cause” requirement of the 4th Amendment.
 The government obtained 127 days of data from MetroPCS and two days of data from Sprint.
 A defense lawyer seeks to suppress illegally seized evidence with a motion and evidentiary hearing.

-The records revealed that every time a cell phone taps into the wireless network, the wireless carrier logs a time-stamped record of the cell site location.
+The records revealed that whenever a cell phone taps into the wireless network, the wireless carrier logs a time-stamped record of the cell site location.
 From this information, the government established the defendant’s location near the robberies when they occurred.

 Carpenter was federally charged with and convicted of six counts of robbery and firearms offenses.
 Carpenter filed a motion to suppress the CSLI provided by the wireless carriers on the grounds that obtaining the data without a warrant supported by probable cause violated the Fourth Amendment.
 The United States Supreme Court reversed the convictions and held that individuals have an “expectation of privacy in the record of their physical movements as captured through CSLI.”
 The Court explained that “the time-stamped data provides an intimate window into a person’s life, revealing not only his particular movements, but through them his ‘familial, political, professional, religious, and sexual associations.’”
 The Court considered government access to CSLI an intrusion into privacies of life that “is remarkably easy, cheap, and efficient compared to traditional investigative tools.”
 The Court concluded that seven days of access to CSLI data is enough to be a “search” under the Fourth Amendment.
 The Court held that the Fourth Amendment was violated in this case because the government failed to obtain a warrant supported by probable cause.